proglang/jgs/README.md

 - For information about possible annotations, see `TODO`

 [SampleProject] is a simple example how to setup an own project.
 The Definition.java file is mandatory.
-You can use [ManualAnalysis.launch] to start the analysis of this project.
+You can use [ManualAnalysis] to start the analysis of this project.

 [SampleProject] contains a single file with small examples of annotations.
 For more example you might want to take a look at [TestCases].